Bank of England hints at faster rates hikes, but post-Brexit options open

 Despite the lack of slack in the economy and recent faster-than-expected rises in wages, the BoE’s kept its medium-term pay forecasts unchanged, seeing growth of 3.25 percent by the end of next year and 3.5 percent in late 2020.

-Editing by William Schomberg; editing by John Stonestreet
+Editing by William Schomberg and John Stonestreet